Please check the Student Admin Catalog for course details and availability.

 ASLN 1102

 Elementary American Sign Language II, Level 2.
-Available Spring and Summer (asynchronous, fully online).
+Spring.
+Also available Summer (asynchronous, fully online, when available).

 Prerequisite: ASLN 1101.
 4 Credits.